interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.overview.rst

 | `previous`    | Object created before last                    |
 +---------------+-----------------------------------------------+

 When you start the interperter, these are all empty.
 You'll need to use commands to put data in their namespace.
+You can also create your own object names using the ``call`` command.

 Commands
 -----------